-- 1. Freshman and sophomore courses in arts and sciences acceptable for transfer to baccalaureate degree programs; - 2.
-Diversified technical curricula, including programs leading to an associate degree; - 3.
+- 2. Diversified technical curricula, including programs leading to an associate degree; - 3.
 Career and technical education leading directly to employment; - 4.
 Courses in general and continuing education for adults in the fields set out in subdivisions 1, 2, and 3; or - 5.
 Noncredit training and retraining courses and programs of varying lengths to meet the needs of business and industry in the Commonwealth.

-"Concurrent enrollment" means a program whereby a postsecondary course is taught at a high school, an institution of higher education accredited by an agency recognized by the U.S. Secretary of Education, an educational institution set forth in Chapter 13 of Title 23.1 (§ 23.1-1300 et seq.), or by an entity recognized by a state education agency and taught by an approved high school faculty, adjunct college faculty, or college faculty member.
-"Concurrent enrollment" includes associate degree transfer programs, career and technical education programs as defined in § 22.1-227.01, and noncredit industry-recognized credentials, including those earned through programs offered by the Virginia Community College System and funded through the New Economy Workforce Credential Grant Program established pursuant to § 23.1-627.3.
+"Concurrent enrollment" means a program whereby a postsecondary course is taught at the high school, at an institution of higher education accredited by an agency recognized by the U.S. Secretary of Education, or in an online program recognized by a state education agency and taught by an approved high school faculty, adjunct college faculty, or college faculty.
+"Concurrent enrollment" includes associate degree transfer programs, career and technical education programs as defined in § 22.1-227.01, and noncredit industry-recognized credentials including those offered through the Virginia Community College System workforce programs that are funded through the New Economy Workforce Credentials Grants program.